JII OPEN CHALLENGE

 When?
 09. - 13.03.2026

 Where?
-International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria
+International Institute of Tropical Agriculture (IITA), Accra, Ghana (moved from Ibadan, Nigeria)

-The hackathon is hosted at the International Institute of Tropical Agriculture (IITA) in Ibadan, Nigeria.
+The hackathon is hosted at the International Institute of Tropical Agriculture (IITA) in Accra, Ghana.
 Travel support may be available for selected participants.

 Over five days, participants will